Filling Asphalt Cracks using rubberized Asphalt Crack Filler

 This is the easier part of the job but the application process is just as important.

-If your a homeowner or don't have access to a melting kettle, you will need to fill the asphalt crack using a cold pour filler.
+If you are a homeowner or maintain property and don't have access to a melting kettle, you will need to fill the asphalt crack using a cold pour filler.
 This product can be purchased locally at a hardware store but you should remember that you will get what you pay for.
+Our cold pour crack filling applicators are used by professional contractors, meaning they are sturdy enough for the occasional needs of your driveway or parking lot.

 I will recommend spending more money here to get a much better product and longer lasting application.